How to Convert PDF to Speech in 2026 (Step-by-Step Guide)

 Here's what happens behind the scenes:

 Some PDFs are tricky though.
 Scanned documents or image-based PDFs don't have selectable text.
-For those, you need OCR (optical character recognition) first.
-That's a fancy way of saying the tool reads the image and finds the text in it.
-If you have scanned documents, check out our guide on converting images to speech.
+For those, you need OCR (optical character recognition) to read the image and pull out the text.
+If you work with scanned documents often, check out our guide on converting images to speech.

 Reading long documents takes time and focus.
 Listening gives you flexibility.
 Here are the most common reasons people convert PDFs to speech: